 Allows an independent project (approved by instructor and dean) to expand knowledge of environmental science through research, lab work or field trips.
 Includes one-on-one work with instructor.
-May be taken for a maximum of 6 units.
-Applies to Associate Degree.
+May be taken for a maximum of six (6) units.Applies to Associate Degree.
 Transfer credit: CSU; for UC, determined after admission.

-ENSC M60A-Z -- 0.5 to 3 Units Topics in Environmental Science
+ENSC M60A-Z -- 0.5 to 3 Units

+Topics in Environmental Science

-Prerequisites: To be determined Class Hours: To be determined Each course deals with a specific topic not covered in general offerings.
+Each course deals with a specific topic not covered in general offerings.
 When offered, each course is announced in the semester's Schedule of Classes.

-ENSC M60A -- 1 Unit The Desert Biome
+ENSC M60A -- 1 Unit The Desert Biome Prerequisites: None